Unsolved Mystery of SS Ourang Medan Freight Ship

-On June 1947, a chilling call was received by two American and several ships including Dutch and British listening posts.
+On June 1947, a chilling call was received by several ships including Dutch and British listening posts.
 Through triangulation the vessel that sent the distress call was identified as SS Ourang Medan, a Dutch freighter.

-The chilling message received was: “All officers including captain are dead lying in chart room and bridge.
+The chilling message that was sent from the freight ship read: “All officers including captain are dead lying in chart room and bridge.
 Possibly whole crew is dead.”
 Some hard to decipher Morse code was heard, then one final disturbing message: “I die.”
-Silence ensued after this final message.
+Silence ensued after the final message.

-The ship’s operator (communication officer) who had sent the distress call was found dead, his fingers still on the Morse code keys (telegraph), sitting.
+The ship’s operator (communication officer) who had sent the distress call was found dead.
+HE was sited, his fingers still on the Morse code keys.
 The expression on his face was of a man snarling at something.
-An unseen force, maybe.
-The same case with the ship’s dog.
-Its frozen face with an expression of growling at something was evident.
+The ship’s dog also showed the sign of an animal scowling at something.
+What was it growling at?

-When they entered the chartroom and boiler room of the Silver Star, they felt very cold.
-How could this possible when the temperatures outside was 43 degrees centigrade.
+When they entered the chartroom and boiler room of the Silver Star, they temperature therein felt cold.
+How could this possible when the temperature outside the room was 43 degrees centigrade?

-The captain determined it would be wise to attach a line to the Dutch vessel and tow her onto the dry land.
+The captain of Silver Star determined it would be better to attach a line to the Dutch vessel and tow her onto the dry land.
 This was never to be the case.
-As the crews were busy doing this, they saw smoke emanating from below the decks.
+As the crew was attaching a line from their ship to the Dutch ship, they saw smoke emanating from the lower decks.
 The vessel had caught fire.

-They barely had time to cut the towline and return to their ship.
-The ship was about to explode.
-They had to make good return to their ship before they were caught in the middle of an explosion.
-Luckily, they had already reached their ship and watched from a distance as the ship exploded then sinking deep into the sea with its secrets of what might have caused the demise of the crews of the SS Ourang.
+The Silver Star’s crew who had landed on board of the freight ship had little time to cut the towline and return to their ship.
+Time was running out before the ship exploded.
+Luckily, they had reached on their ship.
+The American merchant ship and their captain watched in awe as the freight ship exploded into flames.
+The explosion resulted in the ship sinking into the sea, burying with it the secrets of what might have caused the demise of the crews of the ship.